NikolaJyun/matchzy-auto-tournament/docs/features/map-veto.md

 ## Custom Veto Formatting

+!!! info "Coming Soon"
+Custom veto orders are currently only available via API.
+A user interface for configuring custom veto orders in tournament settings is planned for a future release.

-The system supports **custom veto orders** that comply with CS Major rules.
-Tournament organizers can define custom veto sequences while ensuring they follow professional Counter-Strike standards.
+The backend system supports **custom veto orders** that comply with CS Major rules.
+Tournament organizers can define custom veto sequences via the API while ensuring they follow professional Counter-Strike standards.

 ### CS Major Compliance